Ohuhu Colored Pencils

-These pencils come in at a great price, falling into the budget-price range.
+These pencils come in at a great price, falling into the budget price range.
 For this, you get a pencil that performs very similarly to many of the higher-end brands on the market.
-This by itself should make these very tantilizing to those after a good performance to cost ratio.
+This by itself should make these very tantalizing to those after a good performance to cost ratio.
 There will be a higher level of blending and color intensity with actual premium sets but for most beginners and even some intermediate colored pencil enthusiasts, the difference will be hardly noticeable.

 Overall Ranking – 4/5

 If you are looking for an affordable entry-level or intermediate pencil that has impressive performance then we definitely recommend Ohuhu Colored Pencils.
 There is a nice variety of color selection and the hue intensity is on point.
 In addition, there is enough blending ability to appease those with a bit more drawing experience and those wanting to work on those skills.